For a nervous system running too hot

 How we actually work together.

 We start by mapping your anxiety — triggers, avoidance patterns, the thought–feeling–behavior loops that keep it running.
 Knowing the shape of it is half the work.
+(For one common variation we see often — anxiety hidden behind high performance and the appearance of having it all together — see our piece on high-functioning anxiety.)

 From there, we use CBT to interrupt thought patterns, Acceptance and Commitment Therapy (ACT) to shift your relationship to anxious thoughts rather than fighting them, and Exposure and Response Prevention (ERP) when compulsions or avoidance are reinforcing the loop.
 Mindfulness practices build a steadier baseline between sessions.